helen-lehrer/portfolio-website-capstone/README.md

 #### A Sanity.io/React Responsive Personal Portfolio Website

-## Description
+### Description

 A Personal Portfolio website built with [Sanity.io](https://www.sanity.io/) and React to showcase my development projects and frontend styling skills.
-The website is fully responsive and mobile-friendly.
+The website is fully responsive/mobile-friendly.

 ### Features: